TooTallNate/node-header-stack/README.md

 ### new Headers() -> headers

-You never need to create a `Headers` instance in user code, but an instance is given as the first argument in the _'headers'_ event.
-It is an Array subclass that has some additional helper functions to use the headers easily.
+The `Headers` class is an Array subclass that has some additional helper functions to use and mutate the headers easily.

+#### headers.addHeader(key, value) -> undefined

+Adds a new header to the end of the list of headers with the given _key_ and _value_.

+#### headers.toString([ options ]) -> undefined

+The `toString` function of the `Headers` class can be used to turn a headers instance back into it's sendable form.
+The default options are for the most common use cases, but you may specify:

+  - `delimiter` - (Default _'\r\n'_) - The delimiter that should be used in between each header and to signify the end of the headers.

+  - `emptyLastLine` - (Default _true_) - If _true_ then the returned String will contain
+       another "delimiter" at the end, to signify the end of the headers.